dani-santos-code/hangman/README.md

 Run `yarn install` followed by `yarn dev`

+## Stack

+This projects has been done with vanilla JS, CSS in the FE.
+The backend is done in Node with Express

 ## What has been implemented

 - A dataset containing 20 words, including a hint to make it easier to guess the word.
 If the user clicks on the hint, they will lose 1 point